Person-Centred Care: What it means and why it matters

 Through person-centred care patients gain from a collaborative approach to their own healthcare, as their own opinions are important and valued.
 The healthcare practitioner will consider their patient’s opinion and their own knowledge to deliver healthcare which the patient is happy with.

-However, it is important to remember that not all people will tell the healthcare practitioner what they feel.
-They could feel awkward or even live with a condition which makes communication difficult, such as dementia or a learning difficulty.
+However, it’s important to remember that not all people will tell the healthcare practitioner what they feel.
+They may feel awkward or even live with a condition which makes communication difficult, such as dementia or a learning difficulty.
 Through the use of appropriate communication techniques, it should still be possible to encourage a person to participate in the planning of their own healthcare and the decisions involved.
 This can be achieved through information provided in an appropriate form and regular consultations, where they are able to discuss the development of a treatment plan.

 Balancing safety, comfort and well-being

-Within all healthcare professions, a person’s health is the most important factor, but through person-centred care, their safety and comfort are also taken into account.
+Within all healthcare professions, a person’s health is the most important factor, but through person-centred care, their safety and comfort are also considered.
 To guarantee people are comfortable, the healthcare provider needs to be considerate at every stage of the pathway causing discomfort, for example, being hungry, thirsty, cold, hot, uncomfortable or even in pain.
 By always putting a person’s well-being first, there is no part of the healthcare plan which can cause any physical or mental harm.

 Providing person-centred care also means being aware of their spiritual well-being.
 A spiritual approach goes beyond a person’s religious beliefs, it also takes into consideration relationships, values and some individuals need for self-expression.